 Martin Scorsese’s “The Irishman” offered an innovative approach to de-aging screen legends Robert De Niro, Al Pacino, and Joe Pesci.
 ILM undertook a two-year, NASA-like science project (supervised by Pablo Helman), developing a markerless, light-based performance capture software called FLUX in concert with a special three-camera rig (in collaboration with cinematographer Rodrigo Prieto and ARRI).
 The before and after demonstration proved very illuminating in how they used deformation on the mesh models instead of animation to preserve the career-capping performances of the three actors.

-However, Best Picture momentum after its Golden Globe win has given a boost to “1917” in the VFX race.
-Sam Mendes’ intense World War I thriller (lensed by legendary cinematographer Roger Deakins) required a unique VFX collaboration in stitching together the sequences as one continuous shot.
+However, Best Picture momentum after its Golden Globe win helped boost the supporting VFX of “1917.”
+Sam Mendes’ intense World War I thriller (lensed by Oscar-nominated cinematographer Roger Deakins) required a unique VFX collaboration in stitching together the sequences as one continuous shot.
 In addition, there was plenty of standout practical effects.
 For example, the dazzling nighttime village sequence boasted an assortment of specialized magnesium flares, which traveled 170 feet, every 22 seconds.
-The work was supportive yet noteworthy.

 “The Lion King”